RobynSoar/woohoo-salon/README.md

 ```git commit -m "commit message"``` - This command was used to commit changes to the local repository queue ready to be pushed.

 ```git push``` - This command was used to push all committed code to the remote repository 'woohoo-salon' on GitHub.

+### Deployment to GitHub Pages

+The site was deployed to GitHub Pages.
+The steps to deploy are as follows:
+    1. In the GitHub repository, navigate to the Settings tab
+    2. From the menu called 'Code and automation' on the left, select Pages 3.

 <a name="table-of-contents">Return to Table of Contents</a>